Installing on Gentoo¶

 The following additional interface is available:

 Fortran Library and module files for compiling your own programs that use Cantera (

 emerge --ask cantera cantera-docs

-Most likely these packages and/or some of their dependencies still have unstable status in the Gentoo portage tree
+Most likely the latest versions of these packages and/or some of their dependencies still have unstable status in the Gentoo portage tree

 and then you have to